-In other words, applying keywords to every pin title, pin description, even within the pin graphic itself will give Pinterest a good idea of what the pin is about.
+In other words, applying keywords to every pin title, pin description, and even within the pin graphic will give Pinterest a good idea of the pin.

 In order to be relevant on Pinterest, perform your keyword research first and have a content plan in place.
 Share relevant content in alignment with the seasons because seasonal searches are very common (like “Christmas sugar cookies” in December).